-Recovery: In the example above, to recover the entire work from the 4.tib file, you need to have two backup versions-1.tib and 4.tib.
+Recovery: In the example above, to recover the entire work from the 4.tibx file, you need to have two backup versions-1.tibx and 4.tibx.

 To choose a desired backup method, you usually need to configure a custom backup scheme.
 For more information see Custom schemes (p.
-58).
+59).